 It is good to have raitas, curd and fruit juices during summers as they are cooling as well as nutritious.
 If you have any leftover carrots then it is a good way to use that carrot to make this raita.

-Like all raita, This gajar raita also goes well with roti-sabzi or dal-rice combination.
+Like all raita varieties, this gajar raita also goes well with roti-sabzi or dal-rice combination.
 You can also serve it with pulao or biryani or any Indian meal as a side dish.
+The recipe can be easily scaled to make a bigger or smaller batch.

 Without much ado, let’s proceed to the recipe.

-2. In another bowl, take 1 cup fresh chilled curd/yogurt and whisk it till smooth.
+2. In another bowl, take 1 cup of fresh chilled curd (yogurt) and whisk it till smooth.
 Avoid using sour tasting curd.

 If making for small kids then I suggest to skip the green chillies.